saahilbdotdev/autorepo/README.md

 # Installation

-- Run the following command to install AutoRepo to your PC (Linux only)
+- Run the following command to install AutoRepo to your PC

 ```
-$ ./install.sh
+$ pip install autorepo
 ```

 <br/><br/>